 Former subdivision (b)(1) (description of problem addressed) is deleted as unnecessary; it is subsumed by former subdivision (b)(2) (statement of purpose for proposed action).
-Subdivision (b)(5) is revised to eliminate the implication that formal findings are required before the agency has received comment on a proposed action.
+Former subdivision (b)(5) is revised to eliminate the implication that formal findings are required before the agency has received comment on a proposed action.

-Subdivision (b)(3)(B) has been amended to require that an agency describe alternatives that would lesson adverse impacts on any business, not just on a small business.
+Former subdivision (b)(4)(B) has been amended to require that an agency describe alternatives that would lessen adverse impacts on any business, not just on a small business.